mossgreen/mossgreen.github.io/_posts/2019-07-22-Spring-Boot-Security-5-Basic.md

 ### 8.3 keep credentials in the Authenticate object

-credentials will be removed by default.
+Credentials will be removed by default.
 If you want the credential to be kept within the Authentication object, in `Securityconfig.java` update:

 SecurityConfig.java